The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 Scenario C: Multiple Income Sources

-All income counts towards the £100k threshold:
+All income counts towards your adjusted net income and the £100k threshold:

 - Employment income